ebrown-32/ebrown-32/README.md

 - 🛠️ I work as an Associate Engineer @ RicohUSA.
 - 🌱 I’m currently fascinated with all things Artificial Intelligence -- particularly the implications of new technologies as it relates to law, the environment, and society as a whole.
 - 💬 Ask me about sports, movies, tech, games, or my favorite national parks.
 - 📫 How to reach me: Shoot me an email, DM, whatever works.
-Happy to setup a call if needed.